 Contents of Education

 Education may be formal as well as informal.
-Formal education is given in schools or colleges, or universities; on the other hand, informal education is obtained and absorbed from society and the environment.
+Traditional Education is given in schools, colleges, or universities; conversely, informal Education is obtained and absorbed by society and the environment.
 Education, formal & informal, is developed and internalized in one’s personality through reflection and experience.
 It means all of us are learners during our lifetime.
-However, we are going to analyze the philosophy (aims & objectives) of formal education.
-Moreover, education has three levels – primary, secondary, and higher.
-Primary education deals with infants of 3 to 11 years old; secondary education covers teenagers of 12 to 18 years, and higher education shapes young learners of above 18 years.
-A distinctive approach is required for each level of education.
+However, we will analyze formal education’s philosophy (aims & objectives).

 Definition